 7) Everything rusts

-Especially on the windward side of Oahu, which means Kailua and Kaneohe.
-Things rust quite a bit in Manoa, where it rains most of the year.
+Especially on the windward side of Oahu, which means Kailua and Kaneohe, everything rusts.
+Things rust quite a bit in Manoa too, where it rains almost everyday of the year.
 Everything has to be replaced more often because of the salty, humid air.
 My bike took 1 year to turn rust.
-Your car will be dirty most of the time.
-You might repaint every few years.
+Your car will be dirty most of the time because of rain and wet roads in these areas.
+You might repaint your Hawaii home every few years.
 Mold will grow in 2 days if you leave anything wet anywhere.

 8) All your friends will visit you the first year